-It is important to select a realistic life expectancy based upon gender, age, and family history.
+It's important to select a realistic life expectancy based upon gender, age, and family history.
 You will want to be conservative on the estimated years you will spend in retirement.
-This is because no one knows for sure how long he or she will live and it's much better for your money to outlive you, than for you to outlive your money.
-With life expectancies constantly increasing, it is possible that you will spend more years in retirement than years you spent working.
+This is because no one knows for sure how long he or she will live, and it's much better for your money to outlast you than for you to outlive your money.
+With life expectancies constantly increasing, it's possible that you will spend more years in retirement than you will be working.

-Account for rising costs
+Account for Rising Costs

-- Industry experts predict that medical costs will rise around 15 percent annually.
+Health problems and health care premiums increase with age with industry experts predict that medical costs will rise around 15 percent annually.

-- The Wall Street Journal states, “A couple turning 65 has a 75% chance that one of them will need long-term care.”
+The Wall Street Journal states, “A couple turning 65 has a 75-percent chance that one of them will need long-term care.”
 At an average monthly cost of a nursing home in Ohio running $6,000 per month, planning ahead for this reality is a very important aspect of any successful retirement plan.

-- Consider retiring later than previously expected, or taking on a part-time job.
-The longer you work, the more time you will have to continue saving for retirement.
+Assess your current financial position and consider retiring later than previously expected, or taking on a part-time job if needed, the longer you work, the more time you will have to continue saving for retirement.

-- Find out when you will be eligible to start receiving your various retirement income sources like pension, social security, and retirement account withdrawals.
+Find out when you will be eligible to start receiving your various retirement income sources like pension, social security, and retirement account withdrawals.

-Consult a financial professional
+Consult a Professional